 Members appreciation evening.

-have organised a members appreciation evening of bowling and beer on
+We organised a members appreciation evening of bowling and beer on

 December 6th between 6-00 and 9-00 at Westview Bowling and

-Billards/Strikers Bar and Grill.
+Billards/Strikers Bar and Grill, a great success.

 Powell River 4th Craft Beer Festival:This annual event is fast becoming well known not only in P.R but throughout the Province and it was certainly proven this year as all tickets were sold prior to the event and we had a capacity crowd.